wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 2. On the **Lifecycle Management** page, click **Publish**.
 This displays a message asking whether you want to publish the REST API as a  client connector.
 For this tutorial, click **No, Thanks**.

-3. To view the published API in the API Developer Portal, click **Go to Developer Portal**.
+3. To view the published API in the API Developer Portal, click **Go to Devportal**.

 Now the REST API is published and ready to be consumed.
 Next, let's see how an application developer can generate credentials for the API and invoke it.